Due to major building activity, some collections are unavailable. Please check your requests before visiting. Learn more.

 Recorded European visits to Australia before the arrival of Lieutenant James Cook on the 'Endeavour' in 1770 show no evidence of a Spanish fleet arriving here.
-A timeline of significant landings before and after Cook can be found at the Australia on the Map website, along with early maps, excerpts from journals, pictures and a bibliography for further reference.

 In about October 1606, Spaniard Luis Vaez de Torres sailed through the strait that now bears his name, between the northern tip of Cape York and New Guinea.
 He probably sighted the Australian mainland, but there is no evidence that he landed.